Prithvirajkumar/quota_alert_api_script/README.md

 ## Summary:

 - Run this API script to create Alert App Pack rules for ALL projects within an org.
 - :warning: Use this carefully, since this will create alerts for every project in an org.
-A good future feature for this would be to be able to pass it a list of projects to create alerts for.
 With great power... :spider_web:
+  - A good future feature for this would be to be able to pass it a list of projects to create alerts for.
 - The alerts are created without being assigned any teams.
 SEs or customers will need to assign teams.
 - The alerts are created with zero actions.
 SEs will need to encourage customers to add actions (i.e. set up an email/slack notification)